Artalus/odrey/README.md

 ```

 ## - But, technically how?
-By dumping symbols from compiled `.o`s, archived `.a`s and linked `.so` and ensuring that if they are called the same - they look the same.
+By dumping symbols from compiled `.o`s, archived `.a`s and linked `.so` and ensuring that there are no symbols having same signature and different implementation.

 ## - What's the catch?
-- proof of concept
+- currently it is a proof of concept, not guaranteed to work for all cases
-- doesn't catch (kek) everything, is expected to catch more than needed
+- doesn't catch everything, very likely to catch more than needed
 - potentially slow on large binaries
 - works only on Linux (for the time being)